 We call the posterior corresponding to the uniform prior the \textbf{\textit{posterior conditioned on the uniform prior}} or the \textbf{\textit{uniform prior posterior}}.

-The uniform prior has a special property that makes it the default choice for solving the SIP in the absence of an informed prior.
+The uniform prior has a special property that makes it a natural choice for solving the aSCP in the absence of prior information or belief.
 Namely, it is an expression of the Principle of Insufficient Reason.
-The translation invariance of the uniform prior respects the fact that since distinct points on the generalized contour $Q^{-1}(q)$ cannot be distinguished using data on $Q$, the probability of points on $Q^{-1}(q)$ should be equal.
-The next theorem shows that the posterior ${P}_\Lambda$ corresponding to the uniform prior is the least biased solution of the SIP in a certain sense.
-We give the proof in \S~\ref{sec:proofsunians}. \begin{theorem} Assume Assumptions \ref{Assump:1}, \ref{Assump:2}, and \ref{Assump:shouldbe3} hold.
+The translation invariance of the uniform prior respects the fact that since distinct points on the generalized contour $Q^{-1}(q)$ cannot be distinguished using values of $Q$, the probability of points on $Q^{-1}(q)$ should be equal, see Example~\ref{EX:expdecay}.
+The next theorem shows that the posterior ${P}_\Lambda$ corresponding to the uniform prior is the least biased solution of the aSCP in a certain sense.
+We give the proof in Sec.~\ref{sec:proofsunians}. \begin{theorem} Assume Assumptions \ref{Assump:1}, \ref{Assump:2}, and \ref{Assump:shouldbe3} hold.
 The posterior corresponding to the uniform prior has maximum entropy among all posteriors that are absolutely continuous with respect to $\mu_\Lambda$ and whose prior is absolutely continuous with respect to the Lebesgue measure. \end{theorem}